-Eliassen-Palm flux vectors and the stratospheric residual circulation ( $\bar{v}^$ , $\bar{w}^$ ) are calculated on daily timescales using the Transformed Eulerian Mean formulation in spherical coordinates as defined in Andrews et al. (1987).
-Eddy kinetic energy (1/2[ $u'^2 + v'^2$ ]) is calculated from daily data that is band-passed filtered.
-For eddy kinetic energy (EKE) near the tropopause, a 2-10 day filter is applied to highlight synoptic timescale variability, while for EKE in the upper stratosphere, a slightly broader 2-120 day filter is applied to capture synoptic and more slowly evolving planetary scale eddy variability (e.g., Albers et al. 2016).
+Eliassen-Palm flux vectors and the stratospheric residual circulation ( $\bar{v}^$ , $\bar{w}^$ ) are calculated on daily timescales using the transformed Eulerian mean formulation in spherical coordinates as defined in Andrews et al. (1987).
+Eddy kinetic energy $(1/2 \left[ u'^2 + v'^2 \right])$ is calculated from daily data that are band-passed filtered.
+For eddy kinetic energy (EKE) near the tropopause, a 2-10 d filter is applied to highlight synoptic timescale variability, while for EKE in the upper stratosphere, a broader 2-120 d filter is applied to capture synoptic and more slowly evolving planetary-scale eddy variability (e.g., Albers et al., 2016).

 In the results, most figures are shown for both ENSO phases (or the difference of El Niño minus La Niña) or are included in the Supplement.
-In all cases, the La Niña anomalies are essentially identical to the El Niño anomalies, but opposite in sign, which is due to the symmetry in the prescribed Niño 3.4-based SST forcing for both ENSO phases.
+In all cases, the La Niña anomalies are essentially identical to the El Niño anomalies but opposite in sign, which is due to the symmetry in the prescribed Niño 3.4-based SST forcing for both ENSO phases.